Yuri Georges Annenkov

 The Roses and the Cross

-September 30, 1919 marks the premier of Avery Hopwood’s play “The Gold Diggers’ in New York City.
+September 30, 1919 marks the premiere of Avery Hopwood’s play “The Gold Diggers’ in New York City.

 “The Gold Diggers”, a play by Avery Hopwood, was produced by David Belasco, an American theatrical producer and playwright.
 Belasco, the first writer to adapt the short story “Madame Butterfly” to the stage, pioneered many innovative forms of stage lighting and special effects to the stage.
 He staged “The Gold Diggers” on Broadway at the Lyceum Theatre, now the oldest continuously operating legitimate theater in New York City.